 - Answer incoming enquiries quickly.
 Be one step ahead of your competitors.

-- Show off your best reviews, make it easy and secure to book.
-Create a sense of urgency by telling users that the offer is time sensitive or that there is only limited availability left.
+- Make it easy to book and create a sense of urgency by telling users that the offer is time sensitive or that there is only limited availability left.